-Ascorbic Acid belongs to monosaccharide family and has a chemical formula C6H8O6.
-Vitamin C (ascorbic acid) is a key vitamin to animals and plants.
+Ascorbic Acid belongs to the monosaccharide family and has a chemical formula C6H8O6.
+Vitamin C (ascorbic acid) is a key vitamin for animals and plants.

 Ascorbic Acid is also found in leafy vegetables, potatoes, and tomatoes.
 It is widely used in treating and preventing the common cold.
 It is applied to the skin to protect it from sun and pollution.
 People suffering from depression and Alzheimer’s also take vitamin C.